Hiroshima City Museum of Contemporary Art [Currently Closed]

 Every three years there is an exhibition of work by the recipient of the Hiroshima Art Prize, established by the City of Hiroshima, which recognizes the achievements of artists who have contributed to the peace of humanity in the field of contemporary art, and through contemporary art aim to appeal to the wider world and the spread the “Spirit of Hiroshima”.
 Recipients of the award include Yoko Ono, Cai Guo-Qiang, Shirin Neshat, Daniel Libeskind, and Issey Miyake.

 The building itself, designed by Kisho Kurokawa, who studied under Kenzo Tange and was one of the leaders of the Metabolist Movement in the 1960s, is one of which local people are quite proud.
-The design incorporates classical colonnades, an ancient Greek agora meeting space and a Japanese storehouse (kura), and as the museum website describes it, “the building rises from its foundations the natural fabric of stone gives way to man-made tiles and aluminium, reflecting the development of civilization from the past to the future along the stream of time.”
+The design incorporates classical colonnades, an ancient Greek agora meeting space and evokes the feeling of a Japanese storehouse (kura), and as the museum website describes it, “the building rises from its foundations the natural fabric of stone gives way to man-made tiles and aluminum, reflecting the development of civilization from the past to the future along the stream of time.”

 While the architectural motifs are quite clear when the museum is viewed from the air, its hilltop location makes it difficult to get a complete view of the building when right next to it.
 However, it is the way that the museum incorporates the surrounding park that makes this such a recommendable place to visit.
 There are 17 sculptures dotted around the outside of the building around which you can wander free of charge; including Henry Moore’s bronze “Arch” that frames an excellent view out over the city.

 Hijiyama Park is a particularly pretty during the cherry blossom season, when hundreds of people picnic under the cherry trees alongside the winding park trails.
-There is a cafe, named “Arch” after the nearby Henry Moore sculpture, next to the entrance.
-The museum shop is also not a bad place to pick up some interesting souvenirs or gifts for art lovers.
+At the museum, there is a cafe featuring local coffee roasters, bakeries, fruit shops and farmers for their ingredients (bilingual English-Japanese menu).
+The museum shop has a small collection of interesting souvenirs or gifts for art lovers.

 Click here for details of current and upcoming exhibitions.